 - Western General Hospital satellite unit – 9 stations operating 3 shifts daily.
 WGH is a major hospital on the other side of Edinburgh.
 Patients are supervised by a consultant nephrologist and by middle grade staff.

 - Borders General Hospital satellite unit – 6 stations operating 2 shifts daily.
 BGH is located in Melrose, about an hour’s travel south from Edinburgh, in the Borders region.
 Patients are supervised by a consultant nephrologist at regular clinics at BGH.
 Medical emergencies can be dealt with at the hospital in Melrose before transfer.

 - St Johns Hospital satellite unit – at Livingston, West Lothian – 10 stations, about 40 mins travel to the West.

 General outpatient nephrology

 More than twelve outpatient sessions are provided each week in general nephrology (ie excluding care of dialysis and transplant patients), over half by consultant staff.
-Clinics take place at the Royal Infirmary, Western General Hospital, at St John’s Hospital in West Lothian, and from April 2005 at the Borders General Hospital in Melrose.
+Clinics take place at the Royal Infirmary, Western General Hospital, at St John’s Hospital in West Lothian, and at the Borders General Hospital in Melrose.

 Vascular access and PD catheters